Peteroos/Swifterbike/README.md

 Defintion of Swifter : German Inventor Karl von Drais is credited with developing the first bicycle.
-His machine, known as the "swiftwalker," hit the road in 1817, which also means that is fast and quick.
+His machine, known as the "swiftwalker," hit the road in 1817.
+In this case "Swifter" means a fast and quick bicycle transportation.
 My initial goal for this project was to use bicycle robots in real-world applications, particularly in logistics and delivery